fbpx

 Ukraine

-I will be hosting a show at the Shevchenko Museum (1604 Bloor St. West in Toronto) for spring of 2025.
+I will be hosting a show at the Shevchenko Museum (1604 Bloor St. West in Toronto) for the last two weeks of November and the first two weeks of December of 2025 (exact dates coming soon).

 As you enter the gallery, twelve paintings will be equally spaced apart on either side of the gallery (the walls left and right when entering).
-On the far wall, in a spot that naturally serves as a place for the centerpiece, I will be hanging a single painting (the thirteenth) that will be a composite of all of the twelve designs.
-There will also be video running in the corner of the room that will be playing a loop of the programming/animation/audio work described below.
+On the far wall, in a spot that naturally serves as a place for the centerpiece, I will be hanging a the thirteenth painting that will be a composite of all of the twelve designs.
+There will also be video player running in the corner of the room that will be playing a loop of the programming/animation/audio work that accompanies each painting.

 If you feel like supporting this project there are very good prints available.
 And there are of course, the paintings themselves.

-I am not saying a portion of all proceeds will go to Ukraine.
-Instead what I am going to do is send a fixed amount – approx. $1500-$2000.
+What I am going to do is send a fixed amount – approx. $1200.
 I will provide proof as well.

 The core of this project is software that is used to display the creative content of artistic material – in this case the Ukrainian embroidery designs.
 Many of the approaches I apply now are generally pretty simple.
 In this case, it is the playback of the filling in of the squares.
 But there is something to be seen in it – an aspect of the creative process.
 I want to combine this with the ancient codes somehow too – learning them and revealing an aspect of their presence.